A Brief Overview of Self Managed Super Funds and Cryptocurrencies

 - Adding Cryptocurrency to your Retirement Plan: Ok, we’re a bit biased when it comes to crypto (we love it), so we are beyond excited to have an investment vehicle that allows us and other cryptocurrency enthusiasts to include cryptocurrencies in retirement portfolios.

-Although the tax rate could be favorable, and despite the opportunity SMSFs deliver in allowing cryptocurrency to be included in a retirement portfolio, SMSFs definitely come with some cons:
+Although the tax rate could be favourable, and despite the opportunity, SMSFs deliver in allowing cryptocurrency to be included in a retirement portfolio, SMSFs definitely come with some cons:

 - Costs: One of the worst parts about SMSFs are the added costs.
 Although costs will change from one fund to the next, costs such as accounting, auditing, taxes, legal fees, and financial advice all add up to take away from your bottom line.
 SMSFs can be tricky as they come with a lot of legal red tape.
 You need to be an expert or surround yourself with experts in order to maximize your returns and minimize your chance of being hit with penalties for things like non-compliance.

 - Liability: Even if you decide to use outside help like a tax preparer or financial advisor, you and your fellow fund members are responsible for maintaining compliance.
 It doesn’t matter who helped you, at the end of the day, a Self Managed Super Fund falls on the members, hence the word ‘Self’ in the title.

 - Status of Fund and Compliance: The compliance status of a fund may change if you switch away from a professionally managed fund, or if there are changes to a member’s health.
 Keep up to date with all of the correct information about your fellow fund members, as well as information put out by the ATO.

 Frequently Asked Questions